kitschpatrol/Cinder-Pango/readme.md

 There's an issue with the GTK DLLs afflicting Win32 bit builds.
 Win32 is currently not supported.

+### Windows

+The environmental variable set by setTextRenderer doesn't seem to do anything on Windows.
+Instead, I think rendering is determined by the type of cairo surface you draw into.
+The win32 surface support is compiled into Cinder's core Cairo block, but isn't present in the DLLs included in this library.
+Currently, if you import Cinder's cairo block before importing CinderPango, then CinderPango will automatically use win32 surfaces instead of what (I assume) is the freetype backend to blit the glyphs.

+Font loading from a local file doesn't work (yet) on Windows.
+You have to install any fonts you'd like to use at the system level.

+There are some issues with text rendering quality on Windows that I'm trying to work through.

+On Windows, antialiasing and some other properties have no effect.

 ## Dependencies

 **All dependencies are included in the block.**